LuisFilipeTinos/LuisFilipeTinos/README.md

 :video_game: I am a Digital Games Technologist, graduated in Sacred Heart University Center (UNISAGRADO).</br></br>

-:mag_right: I am a master's student in the area of ​​Rehabilitation Sciences with a focus on Technology for Speech Rehabilitation (Hospital for Rehabilitation of Craniofacial Anomalies of University of são Paulo - HRAC-USP).</br></br>
+:mag_right: I have a master's degree in the area of ​​Rehabilitation Sciences with a focus on Technology for Speech Rehabilitation (Hospital for Rehabilitation of Craniofacial Anomalies of University of são Paulo - HRAC-USP).</br></br>

 :white_check_mark: I am also a Collaborator Professor in the "Software Factory" extension project at Sacred Heart University Center (UNISAGRADO).</br></br>